hardyoyo/ucdlfx19-serverspec-workshop/ucdlfx19-serverspec-workshop.md

 * [Goss](https://github.com/aelsabbahy/goss) (YAML, can generate tests from current system state)
 * [TestInfra](https://github.com/philpep/testinfra) (Python, works well with Ansible)
 * [Molecule](https://github.com/ansible/molecule) (only tests Ansible roles)
+* [ServerSpec-runner](https://github.com/hiracy/serverspec-runner) (organizes complex ServerSpec tests)

 Note:
 There are other options, of course, Inspec is still Ruby and the syntax is very similar (it's also based on RSpec), Goss can generate tests based on the current system state and is a great option if you're in a hurry.
 Testinfra is a great fit for an Ansible shop.
 Molecule is for Ansible Roles, so it might be enough.
+ServerSpec-Runner is still ServerSpec, it's just a nice framework for managing complex collections of recipes, which we'll do in a different way during this workshop, but it's worth checking out.
 ---
 # Why ServerSpec?
 https://medium.com/@Joachim8675309/serverspec-vs-inspec-17272df2718f